 Long-term use of creatine has been shown to damage liver and kidney functions.
 Using it while the body is still developing (like in the teen years) may affect how the organs might work over time.
 If people are working towards building strength in their bodies, it’s best to do it the old fashion way.
 This means a balanced workout plan that includes listening to your body.
 It means taking things slow, including breaks for recovery to avoid injury and most importantly having fun with what you are doing.

 - I heard what you eat and not washing your face gives you pimples.
 Is this true?

 - There is no scientific evidence to show that food gives people pimples.
-People often get pimples because an increase of hormones in their body stimulate glands under the skin that release an oil called sebum.
+People often get pimples because an increase of hormones in their body stimulates glands under the skin that release an oil called sebum.
 That is why a lot of people have zits during puberty, why some people get zits when they have their period and some people get them when they are stressed.
 Hormones changes happen with all three of these things.

 There’s also a lot of talk about having to clean your face a certain way or with a certain product to keep pimples away.
 While we do all have to wash our face as part of good hygiene, there is also washing too much.
 Once or twice a day with a mild cleanser is all most bodies need.
 In fact, washing more than this can actually increase pimples.
 Our body produces a thin layer of sebum to protect our skin.
-When we over wash our face we take off to much of this oil.
+When we over-wash our face we take off too much of this oil.
 This can make the body kick into sebum production overdrive to make up for the increased loss of protection.
 More oil means more opportunity for it to clog pores and create pimples.

 The bottom line is everyone gets pimples.
 There are times in life when we may have more pimples and that’s okay!